Delhi Transco Limited: Formation of Delhi Transco Limited (DTL)

 On 1 July 2002,The Delhi Vidyut Board (DVB) was unbundled into six successor companies: Delhi Power Supply Company Limited (DPCL)- Holding Company; Delhi Transco Limited (DTL) – TRANSCO; Indraprastha Power Generation Company Limited (IPGCL) – GENCO; BSES Rajdhani Power Limited (BRPL) – DISCOM; BSES Yamuna Power Limited (BYPL) – DISCOM; North Delhi Power Limited (NDPL) – DISCOM.

 The Government handed over the management of the business of electricity distribution to three private companies BRPL, BYPL and NDPL since 1 July 2002 with 51% equity with the private sector.(DVB itself was the successor entity to the Delhi Electricity Supply Undertaking (DESU).

 Of these five companies, BRPL, BYPL and NDPL are joint ventures between the Delhi Government and the private sector which handle the power distribution sector in Delhi.
 BRPL is responsible for distribution of power in Central, South and West Delhi.
 BYPL handles power distribution in East Delhi (Trans-Yamuna).
 NDPL distributes power in North and North-West Delhi.
 The remaining two companies, DTL and IPGCL, are wholly owned by the Delhi Government.
 Delhi Transco Limited is a 'State Transmission Utility of the National Capital of Delhi', whereas IPGCL is responsible for power generation.

-Over the years, DTL has evolved as a dynamic performer, keeping pace with the many challenges that confront the ever-increasing demand-supply-power-situation and achieving functional superiority on all fronts.
-The Transmission losses have been brought down from 3.84% in 2002–03 to 0.83% in 2006–07, and are the lowest in the country.
-Delhi, being the capital of India and the hub of commercial activities in the Northern Region, coupled with the prosperity of the population, the load requirement has been growing at a much faster pace.
-Added to that, being the focus of socio-economic and political life of India, Delhi is assuming increasing eminence among the great cities of the world.
-Plus the vision-2021, aiming to make Delhi a global Metropolitan and world class city demands greater infrastructure to enrich many services of infrastructure development.

-DTL has been responsibly playing its role in establishing, upgrading, operating, and maintaining the EHV (Extra High Voltage) network.
-DTL has also been assigned the responsibility of running the State Load Dispatch Centre which is an apex body to ensure integrated operations of power systems in Delhi.